lizkaufman/front-end-mentor_results-summary-component/README.md

 - How to set up Tailwind in a vanilla JS project
 - How to set up a Tailwind config
 - More practice at actually using Tailwind
+- Why it's easier to start mobile-first with Tailwind

 ### Useful resources